shababo/plotreader/README.md

 )
 ```

-Two of the example figures it was given.
+Two of the example figures it was given (from [Machine learning-guided channelrhodopsin engineering enables minimally invasive optogenetics](https://www.nature.com/articles/s41592-019-0583-8)).

 | Example 1 | Example 2|
 | -- | -- |